 This is probably the one risk that companies are the most aware of, but it can still cause a lot of problems even after keeping a close eye on every dollar.
 One of the most common issues is when a small business signs a deal with a large company.
 The large company demands a lot of product, time, and dedication.
 Sometimes the smaller company may be forced to divert resources from other jobs to fulfill the big order.
 They may have to agree to longer payment terms.
 This can then cause cash flow problems, and if the bigger company doesn’t pay, then the small company can be forced into bankruptcy.
 The higher a company’s debt, the bigger their exposure to risk.
 That is why it is essential that all companies have a financial risk strategy in place, that does not put the company’s future at risk, should things go wrong.

 Running a successful business is a challenge that requires a multitude of skills.
 As your business grows, it is important to delegate some of the risks to other people within the company.
 When people try to do too much, that’s when mistakes happen, and risks are exposed.
-Here at Novel Coworking, we are always looking for ways to help businesses succeed.
+Here at Level Office, we are always looking for ways to help businesses succeed.
 Come back regularly to keep abreast of entrepreneurial trends and information.